-Often, Depression causes changes in family situations, sleep schedule, eating, school, work and life.
+Often, there are changes in family situations, sleep schedules, eating, school, work, and life.

-The clinical diagnosis of depression is based on a variety of symptoms and there is not a specific laboratory test to confirm depression.
+The clinical diagnosis of depression is based on a variety of symptoms and there is not a specific laboratory test to confirm.

 – Low or change in mood

 – Difficulty to experience pleasure